meslubi2021/gradle-issue-reproducer/README.md

 # Gradle issue reproducer

-This is a template repository to create reproducer projects for Gradle issues.
-The template contains a GitHub Action definition that runs a Gradle build upon each code change.
+This is a template repository to create reproducer projects for Gradle issues The template contains a GitHub Action definition that runs a Gradle build upon each code change.
 To quickly learn how it works, check the following screencast: